BioinfoUNIBA/REDInet/README.md

 ## **REDInet Options**:
 REDInet settings can be tuned to accomodate specific analysis needs.
+This is the list of available parameters that can be set: <br />

    --I                 Absolute path to the folder containing thefiles to be
                        analyzed.By default is the Data folder in this package.